-The overall goal of any Brownfields cleanup action is to address any environmental conditions preventing or impeding the preferred type of site redevelopment, and to do so in a manner protective of human health and the environment.
-Future plans are to demolish the building.
+The overall goal of any Brownfields cleanup action is to address environmental conditions preventing or impeding the preferred type of site redevelopment, and to do so in a manner protective of human health and the environment.
+The preferred future plan for the site buildings is to renovate them for community and/or commercial uses.
+However, demolition is a possibility based on their structural conditions (particularly for the 1918 school building).